Resources Institutional Review Board

 Conflict of Interest

 American College of Education requires that all employees conduct the College’s affairs in accordance with high ethical standards.
 As a result, ACE does not allow any conflict of interest to occur in research.
-Financial interests related to research which must be reported include those received for personal financial benefit from the research sponsoring entity, as well as any equity ownership, any management positions, any ownership of intellectual property, licenses, and all financial interests and relationships with the sponsor of any research.
+Financial interests related to research that must be reported include those received for personal financial benefit from the research sponsoring entity, as well as any equity ownership, any management positions, any ownership of intellectual property, licenses, and all financial interests and relationships with the sponsor of any research.
 The IRB will inspect each research proposal for possible COI and will make the final decision regarding the research.
 ACE researchers must abide by the COI requirements of any Federal agencies if the research is sponsored.
 Employees and students are expected to report any possible COI to the IRB.
-Each instance of suspected conflict of interest will be evaluated by the IRB.
+Each instance of a suspected conflict of interest will be evaluated by the IRB.
 If the IRB determines that COI has occurred, a management plan described in the procedures below will be carried out.

 - Any ACE employee or student intending on engaging in research that will involve a conflict of interest needs to inform both their department chair and the IRB.
 The IRB will have the final decision regarding the research proposal.